dotnet/docs/docs/core/tools/csproj.md

 ### PackageTags

-A semicolon-delimited list of tags that designates the package.
+A space-delimited list of tags that designates the package.

 ### PackageOutputPath